Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

 \begin{prop} \textit{Assume that there is no discrete orbit for the $\Gamma$-action on the line.
 Then the $P$-invariant Radon measure $\nu$ is unique up to a scalar factor.} \end{prop}

 \vsp

-We begin the proof by some reductions.
-First, we can assume that the action is minimal, since stationary measures are supported on $\mathcal M$ ({\em c.f.} Lemma \ref{L: support}) and the action semiconjugates into a minimal one.
-Moreover, after changing coordinates (by a topological conjugacy), we may assume that the Lebesgue measure is stationary, that is, that the action is $\rho$-harmonic.
+We begin the proof with some reductions.
+First, we can assume that the action is minimal, since stationary measures are supported on $M$ (see Lemma \ref{L: support}), and the action is semiconjugate to a minimal one.
+Moreover, Theorem \ref{c:semiconjugation} allows us (via a topological conjugacy) to assume that the Lebesgue measure is stationary, that is, that the action is $\rho$-harmonic.

 Recall that a $P$-invariant measure is said to be {\bf{\em ergodic}} if every $\Gamma$-invariant measurable subset of the line either has measure $0$ or its complement has measure $0$.
-Every $P$-invariant measure decomposes as an integral of ergodic measures.
-Thus, to prove Theorem \ref{T:unicity}, it suffices to show that there exists a unique ergodic harmonic measure, up to multiplication by a constant.
+Every $P$-invariant measure decomposes as an integral of ergodic measures \cite{sinai}.
+Thus, to prove Theorem \ref{T:unicity}, it suffices to show that, up to multiplication by a constant, there exists a unique ergodic $\p$-stationary measure.

 \vsp

 \begin{lem} \textit{Assume that the action of $\Gamma$ is minimal and $\rho$-stationary.
 Let $\nu$ be an ergodic $P$-invariant measure.
 Then for all continuous functions $\phi, \psi$ with compact support, with $\phi \geq 0$ and $\phi \equiv 1$ on the recurrence interval $K$ given by Corollary \ref{C:recurrence}, and for every $x \in \mathbb R$, it almost surely holds